-The Boers unilaterally declared the Natal a Republic, but this was annexed by British forces in 1843.
-Due to the return of British Rule the Boer's attention moved to occupying land to the west and on to the high veld of the Transvaal and Orange Free State, which at the time were unoccupied due to the devastation of the Mfecane in tribal warfare.
-(The Zulu, under king Shaka, were constantly at war with other Black groups and Tribes who lived in the area and were driving them away).
+The Boers unilaterally declared the Natal a Republic in 1839.
+The British government took a dim view of an independent Boer republic with access to the Indian Ocean which could threaten its control of the maritime trade routes.
+British troops were sent to Port Natal in 1842 and Natal was annexed by British forces in 1843.
+Due to the return of British Rule the Boer's attention moved to occupying land to the west and on to the high veld of the Transvaal and Orange Free State, which at the time were claimed to be unoccupied due to the devastation of the Mfecane in tribal warfare.
+(The Zulu, under King Shaka, were constantly at war with other Black groups and Tribes who lived in the area and were driving them away).